As an employer, you’ve heard about benefits before. But what are fringe benefits?

 - Any amount that the recipient pays for the benefit.

-It’s a mistake to assume that a fringe benefit may not be taxable because it isn't specifically listed anywhere in the tax law or one of the IRS publications.
-The only fringe benefits that are listed in the tax laws are those that can be excluded from income, either in whole or in part.
+It’s a mistake to assume that a fringe benefit might not be taxable because it isn’t specifically listed anywhere in the tax law or one of the IRS publications.
+Typically, the only fringe benefits that are discussed in the tax laws are those that may be excluded from income, either in whole or in part.

-Additionally, any or all of a fringe benefit can be excluded from taxable income only if the recipient is an employee.
+Additionally, any or all of a fringe benefit can be excluded from taxable income only if the recipient is not an employee.
 If the recipient of a fringe benefit is not an employee, then it is not subject to any income tax withholding, but it may have to be reported as income elsewhere — such as on a Form 1099-MISC for independent contractors or a Schedule K-1 for partners.

 Classifying An Employee As a Non-Employee For Specific Fringe Benefits

 For certain fringe benefits, an individual who is normally treated as an employee, may be classified by definition as a non-employee.

 The following is a list of employees who may not be treated as employees for certain fringe benefits:

 - An employee who owns more than 2% of the stock in an S-Corporation [S2%].

 - A highly compensated employee (HCE) who is either an officer, a shareholder who owns more than 5% of the voting power, highly compensated based on the circumstances, or a spouse or dependent of a person described above [HCE5%].